developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/configreference/index.md

 	:::xml
 	<HourglassTop value="200"/>

-## DOM injection
+## DOM Injection
 ### CustomDOMElements
 Specifies the path of a device-resident file containing data for injected DOM elements.
-This feature permits the injection of one or more DOM elements (i.e. JavaScript, CSS or meta tags) into a running application without modifying the underlying application.
-Injected JavaScript can be local or server-based.
-For more information, please refer to the [DOM Injection guide](../DOMInjection). **Applies to Android and Windows Mobile/CE Webkit engines**.
+This feature permits the injection of one or more DOM elements (i.e. JavaScript, CSS and/or meta tags) into a running application without modifying the underlying application.
+Injected CSS and JavaScript can be local or server-based; meta tags must be device-local.
+For more information, please refer to the [DOM Injection guide](../DOMinjection). **Applies to Android and Windows Mobile/CE Webkit engines**.

 **Possible Values**: